keenanhi/keenanhi.github.io/about/_posts/2015-04-22-What-Is-Get-Mastered.md

 My name is Keenan, and for all of my life I have had a passion for really, really great sounding music.

 However, having self-produced my own music for many years, I know how difficult it can be to perform, record, mix, and master a song that you are completely proud of.
-In my experience, there was always that special "extra something" missing, and I was quick to realize an easy way to fix this issue: all I needed was someone to help!
+In my experience, there was always that special "extra something" missing, and I was quick to realize an easy way to fix this issue: get someone to help!

 Of course, I am lucky enough to know a lot of audio engineers with different types of experience and tastes than I. But I know that a lot of musicians aren't quite that fortunate, and Get Mastered is my way of helping those musicians.

-**I created Get Mastered as a way for independent musicians to foster a direct, personal relationship with an experienced audio engineer, and make great sounding music, together.**
+**I created Get Mastered as a way for independent musicians to foster a direct relationship with an experienced audio engineer, and make great sounding music, together.**

 As part of our whole vibe, **Get Mastered offers mastering services at rates that artists can actually afford.** Plus, Get Mastered is the *only* place where you can test the waters, and get an [absolutely, no joke, 100% free master](/) without any commitment.
 That's how confident I am you'll love your mastered song.